okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/itp-et/index.md

 ### policy.continuous_access.action

-**Description:** Entity risk policy action invocation.
-Signals that an action associated with an evaluation of an entity risk policy has been invoked.
+**Description:** This event is triggered when an action that's associated with an entity risk policy evaluation is invoked.

 | Key event properties  | Description                                         | Data type      | Example values |
 | --------------------- | --------------------------------------------------- | -------------- | -------------- |